277: No Such Thing As An Elephant Polo Rider In A Sombrero

 You know from the Bible the idea that there's a mark which tells you if you're the devil or something.

-And apparently, the passage in Revelation 13:15 says, Also, it causes all, both small and great, both rich and poor, both free and slave, to be marked on the right hand or the forehead, so that no one can buy or sell unless he has the mark.
+And apparently the passage in Revelation 13, 15 says, Also, it causes all, both small and great, both rich and poor, both free and slave, to be marked on the right hand or the forehead, so that no one can buy or sell unless he has the mark.

-And that's kind of the idea that these people want us to have everyone to have these things, and you won't be able to buy things without it.
+And that's kind of the idea that these people want us to have everyone to have these things and you won't be able to buy things without it.

-So, what Satan's come to earth to do is make sure we can get a free bus ride with our fingers.
+So what Satan's come to earth to do is make sure we can get a free bus ride with our fingers.
+And also, he's got to start small.

 Also, I haven't seen evidence of anyone paying with their forehead for that.